How to be a blended family or stepfamily in the early years

 - working out who’s responsible for guiding children’s behaviour, including setting consequences for behaviour

-- working out new family routines and household responsibilities – for example, who cooks dinner, makes the children’s lunches, or does the shopping and cleaning
+- working out new family routines and household responsibilities – for example, cooking meals, making the children’s lunches, and doing the shopping and cleaning

 - setting up new family rules